selmeckilab/2024_Candida_albicans_MEC_analysis/README.md

 A local version of YMAP's genome-wide LOH and CNV plotting was performed  using Deeptools for GC bias correction and samtools for depth and SNP calling.
 See "scripts/genome_vis/".

+## Variant calling, annotation, filtering
+Variants were called with freebayes v1.1.0, with parameters of -p 2 and -C 5, using each chromosome as a separate region (see "scripts/variants/array_alb_freebayes.sh").
+Chromosome concatenation, quality filtering and annotation were performed with BCFtools v1.17 and SnpEff v5.0e (see "scripts/variants/concat_filter_annotate.sh").

+## Clustering
+Variant sites with biallelic SNPs and no missing genotypes were used to generate a matrix for clustering ("concat_filter_annotate.sh").
+Multiple correspondence analysis was performed using the FactoMiner package v2.9 (see "scripts/clustering/").

 ## Publicly available data
 ### Sequencing data